 Pete is Roke's Client Manager for the Industry team, and even after more than 30 years with Roke, thrives on the variety of new challenges he faces each day.
-Here he discusses his focus on building and maintaining trust with customers, and leveraging on Roke's network of engineers, scientists and academics to solving vast and complex problems.
+Here he discusses his focus on building and maintaining trust with customers, and leveraging on Roke's network of engineers, scientists and academics to solve vast and complex problems.

 Can you sum up why our customers come to us?